seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 the emulation, starts it, runs readiness and runtime checks, then tears it down.
 The JSON summaries and command logs are retained under the artifact directory.

-The runtime test verifies the Namingo processes; mutual-TLS EPP login, check, contact create, domain create, host create, and domain nameserver update; the authenticated Zone Writer delivery; serial advancement and rollback rejection on COM-A; B/C transfer convergence; public delegation and glue; service-name
+The runtime test verifies the Loom web page, database/provider initialization, Loom-originated mutual-TLS EPP login/check/logout, the Namingo processes;
+mutual-TLS EPP login, check,
+contact create, domain create, host create, and domain nameserver update; the authenticated Zone Writer delivery; serial advancement and rollback rejection on COM-A; B/C transfer convergence; public delegation and glue; service-name